By Tyson Slocum

 Federal law requires the Commission to ensure that spot natural gas price indices feature adequate price discovery and market transparency.
 Spot natural gas price indices are structurally non-competitive and the voluntary nature of reporting trades renders them susceptible to market manipulation.
 Codifying safe harbor provisions for market participants reporting voluntary trading data to natural gas indices will not materially improve the number of reported trades, and therefore will fail to improve price discovery or market transparency.
-The rest of the world has been replacing voluntary price indices for benchmarks with far larger economic impacts than U.S. natural gas spot prices, and the Commission should ditch this NOPR and instead establish a process to establish an electronic information system, as authorized by 15 USC § 717t–2(a)(4).
+The rest of the world has been replacing voluntary price indices for benchmarks with far larger economic impacts than U.S. natural gas spot prices, and the Commission should ditch this NOPR and instead establish an electronic information system, as authorized by 15 USC § 717t–2(a)(4).

 Read the full comments in FERC Docket RM20-7 here: Nat Gas Price Index

 NOPR, at 4.

 Compiled by Rimsha Ahmed, Public Citizen Research Intern, from S&P Global Platts Gas Daily.

 Naureen S Malik, Gerson Freitas Jr, and Sergio Chapa, “Gas at One U.S. Hub Is Trading at $999.
 Last Week It Was at $4,” Bloomberg, February 16, 2021, www.bloomberg.com/news/articles/2021-02-16/gas-at-one-u-s-hub-is-trading-at-999-last-week-it-was-at-4